philgoucou/MacroRF-1/docs/source/usage.rst

    print(preds)
    [1] -0.00156105  0.52877814  0.79409874

-Now we have our raw three-step predictions.
+Now we have our three-step predictions for the log-difference.
 All that's left to do is to convert that back to the original CPI units.